When you see a list of Life Insurance quotes, you might think that you’re comparing apples and apples – but each policy isn’t the same.

 Income Protection has a lot of booby traps.
 Don’t buy it before taking professional, independent advice from a broker who deals with all 5 providers.
-(Aviva, Friends First, Irish Life, New Ireland and Royal London).
+(Aviva, Zurich Life, Irish Life, New Ireland and Royal London).

 The real importance of Income Protection lies in the rehabilitation and retraining benefits on offer at some of the insurers.